UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 ---

-What if we wanted all the rows of the dataframe but only the columns "calories" to "fiber"?
+What if we wanted all the rows of the dataframe but only the columns `calories` to `fiber`?

 we would simply use `:` to indicate from "end" to "end" for rows.